jhpyle/docassemble/_docs/initial.md

 ---
 {% endhighlight %}

-You can also add video to help text using the `video` declaration.
+You can also add video to your Steward's help text using the `video` component.

-See the [modifiers] section for an explanation of how audio and video file references work.
+See the [modifier components] section for an explanation of how audio and video file references work.

 You can also provide a `label` as part of the `interview help`.
 This